How to Reduce Image File Size

 Understand what affects image file size

 File size depends on three factors: resolution (pixel dimensions), format (JPG, PNG, WebP, AVIF), and compression quality.
 A 4000×3000 photo saved as uncompressed PNG can easily exceed 20MB, while the same image as 80% quality JPG might be just 800KB.
 Reducing any of these three levers shrinks the file — the key is knowing which one to adjust for your use case.
+Preserve the original and write down the chosen dimensions, format, quality, and final byte size.
+Check the result in the target page or app, because a smaller file is not useful if it loses transparency, orientation, or readable detail.

 Choose the right tool for your file type

 For JPG and PNG photos, TinyPNG applies smart lossy compression automatically — just drag the file in and download.
 It handles JPG, PNG, and WebP with no quality settings to worry about.
 When you want precise control, Squoosh shows a real-time quality slider so you can compare the original and compressed version side by side.
 For batch processing multiple files, ShortPixel and iLoveIMG both support uploading several images at once.
+Preserve the original and write down the chosen dimensions, format, quality, and final byte size.
+Check the result in the target page or app, because a smaller file is not useful if it loses transparency, orientation, or readable detail.

 Set the right quality level

 Quality 75-80% is the sweet spot for JPG photographs — file size drops by 60-70% and the difference from 100% is invisible on screens.
 Go down to 50-60% for graphics, screenshots, and images with large areas of flat color — these compress far more aggressively without noticeable quality loss.
 Avoid going below 40% unless the image is purely decorative, since compression artifacts like banding and blurring become visible around text edges and fine details.
+Preserve the original and write down the chosen dimensions, format, quality, and final byte size.
+Check the result in the target page or app, because a smaller file is not useful if it loses transparency, orientation, or readable detail.

 Compare before and after to catch artifacts

 Open the original and compressed versions side by side at 100% zoom.
 In Squoosh, drag the comparison slider across areas with fine detail — look for banding in gradient skies, blurring around text, and pixelation in hair or foliage.
 TinyPNG shows the exact percentage reduction after processing.
 If the compressed image looks identical to the original at normal viewing distance, the quality level is good.
+Preserve the original and write down the chosen dimensions, format, quality, and final byte size.
+Check the result in the target page or app, because a smaller file is not useful if it loses transparency, orientation, or readable detail.

 Convert to a more efficient format

 WebP produces files 25-35% smaller than JPG at the same visual quality — it is the best default for web images.
 AVIF pushes compression even further, saving an additional 20-30% over WebP, though browser support is still catching up.
 Use Squoosh to convert PNG screenshots to WebP and cut sizes by half or more.
 Keep PNG only when you need transparency.
 For print or archival needs, stick with high-quality JPG or lossless PNG.
+Preserve the original and write down the chosen dimensions, format, quality, and final byte size.
+Check the result in the target page or app, because a smaller file is not useful if it loses transparency, orientation, or readable detail.

 Resize dimensions when possible

 Displaying a 4000×3000 photo at 800×600 wastes bandwidth — the browser downloads the full resolution and scales it down.
 Before compressing, check what size the image actually needs to be on your page or app.
 Resize first with Squoosh or any image editor, then compress the smaller file.
 This alone can cut file size by 80% or more without any quality loss at all.
+Preserve the original and write down the chosen dimensions, format, quality, and final byte size.
+Check the result in the target page or app, because a smaller file is not useful if it loses transparency, orientation, or readable detail.

 Download and verify the final file size

 Download the compressed image and check its file size against your target.
 For web images, aim under 200KB for photos and under 100KB for thumbnails and icons.
 TinyPNG typically achieves 60-70% reduction on photos.
 Squoosh shows the exact output size before you download.
 If the file is still too large, lower the quality another 5-10% or reduce the dimensions by 20-30%.
+Preserve the original and write down the chosen dimensions, format, quality, and final byte size.
+Check the result in the target page or app, because a smaller file is not useful if it loses transparency, orientation, or readable detail.

 Recommended Tools